-The Trustee's formal funding objective is the statutory funding objective under the Pensions Act 2004, which is to have sufficient and appropriate assets to cover the Section's technical provisions (i.e. the amount that the Trustee has determined to be required to make provision for the Section's liabilities).
+The Trustee's formal funding objective is the statutory funding objective under the Pensions Act 2004, which is to have sufficient and appropriate assets to cover the Section's technical provisions.

 The technical provisions are calculated by projecting the benefits (which are mostly pension payments) expected to be paid in each year after the valuation date and then discounting the resulting cashflows to obtain a present value.
 Benefits accrued in respect of service only up to the valuation date are taken into account in this calculation (although an allowance is made for an assumed level of future pensionable earnings increases for employed members).
 The main benefits taken into account in this actuarial valuation are summarised in the Additional Information section of this report.